Tools and Resources

 Let's Move Cities, Towns and Counties is designed to encourage mayors and elected officials to adopt a long-term, sustainable and holistic approach to fighting childhood obesity.
 Mayors and elected officials can be the leaders on this effort across the country and with all of us working together, this problem can be solved.
 This initiative recognizes that every city is different, and every town will require a distinct approach to the issue.

 ChangeLab Solutions' National Policy and Legal Analysis Network to Prevent Childhood Obesity (NPLAN) helps communities become healthier places for children to grow and thrive.
-Find tools and resources for healthy planning, preventing childhood obesity, and joint use agreements.
+Find tools and resources for healthy planning, preventing childhood obesity, and shared use agreements.